-Priapism: Prolonged and painful erections, sometimes requiring surgical intervention, have been reported with methylphenidate products in both paediatric and adult patients.
+Priapism: Prolonged and painful erections, sometimes requiring surgical intervention, have been reported with methylphenidate products in both pediatric and adult patients.
 Priapism generally developed after some time on the drug, often subsequent to an increase in dose.
 Priapism has also been reported during a period of drug withdrawal (drug holidays or during discontinuation).
 Patients who develop abnormally sustained or frequent and painful erections should seek immediate medical attention.

 Growth retardation: Moderately reduced weight gain and slight growth retardation have been reported with the long-term use of stimulants, including Ritalin, in children (see ADVERSE REACTIONS).
 Growth should be monitored as clinically necessary during treatment with Ritalin, and patients who are not growing or gaining height or weight as expected may need to have their treatment interrupted.